-Get access to the new Intel® IoT Developer Kit, a complete hardware and software solution that allows developers to create exciting new solutions with the Intel® Galileo and Intel® Edison boards.
+Get access to the Grove* IoT Commercial Developer Kit, a complete hardware and software solution that allows professional developers to create exciting new scalable IoT solutions with the latest Intel® boards.
 Visit the Intel® Developer Zone for IoT.

 To demonstrate the flexibility and extensibility of an existing IoT Path-to-Product solution (Connected Transportation), a reference implementation edge IoT solution, called Transportation in a Box, was adapted to incorporate a novel form factor, along with changes to the system hardware and sensor array.

 Developed using the Intel® IoT Developer Kit, Intel® IoT Gateway, and Intel® System Studio IoT Edition, the Transportation in a Box solution monitors the status of a) the temperature within a truck’s refrigerated cargo area and b) the open or closed position of the truck’s doors (cargo area).
 The gateway generates events based on changes to those statuses, to support end-user functionality on a tablet PC application.
 This document development narrative for the Transportation in a Box solution recounts the course of that project development effort.
 It begins with a summary of how the new project builds on the work that came before it, and then it illustrates at a high level the key hardware and software aspects of the solution.
 Interested parties can use this narrative as a point of departure to modify resources from Intel—without starting from scratch—for their own initiatives.

 These types of projects are engineered to be scalable, flexible, and extensible (attributes which help to enable the innovation necessary to facilitate successful IoT initiatives).
 In addition to being able to create novel solutions based on the existing projects built by Intel, these resources can help companies to add IoT functionality to existing products.